KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

 Documents
 ~~~~~~~~~

 This feature let you create and download a .zip of whole or a part of the documents existing in your Knowage installation.
-In this way you can upload it in another istallation or keep it as backup.
+In this way you can upload it in another installation or keep it as backup.

 When you import, all the “objects” associated to those documents (such as datasets, lovs, drivers, roles and folders) are created.
 Instead users, menu configurations, KPI, catalog, glossary and alert are not exported with this tool.